HDrizzle/rusty_logic_core/README.md

 ### Logic states

-There are 4 states that any wire cn have: True, False, Floating, and Contested.
+There are 4 states that any wire can have: True, False, Floating, and Contested.
 True and False are the usual 1s and 0s which are driven by the positive or negative side of the power supply.
 Floating means that there is nothing pulling the wire high or low, for the simulation this is interpreted as a 0 at logic inputs however in the real world reading a floating state can lead to undefined behaviour.
 Contested means that there are at least two outputs fighting over the logic state of the same wire, in the real world this means that components will be ruined and a lot of current will be drawn.
 Some components have outputs which can be disabled (put into a floating state) so that they can be safely connected to other outputs.
 This feature is used for example when many components are connected on a bus.
 It is also possible for a single graphical wire to to represent more than one actual wire which is useful for buses.
 See the section below.

 ### Components